GovTechSG/seed-documentation/faqs/seed-faq-general.md

  Big Sur 11 is the minimum version needed for a successful onboarding.
 If your macOS is an earlier version, ensure to [upgrade it to a later macOS version](https://support.apple.com/downloads/macos).

+ > **Note**:
+ > When you upgrade the OS of your Mac device, the `OpenSSH/etc/ssh/sshd_config` file may be reset.
+Hence, before proceeding to upgrade the OS of your Mac device, back up the `sshd_config` file so that you can easily restore if it gets reset during the OS upgrade.

  </details>
  <hr />